 Step back in time

-Fort Jay dominates the island.
+Fort Jay dominates Governors Island New York.
 This star-shaped defensive position was built in 1794 to watch over and restrict access to the East River.
 Earthen mounds and a moat are traversed by a draw bridge.
 Inside, protected by 10-inch cannons you’ll find four barracks that once served as a short-term station for famed warriors including Ulysses S. Grant and Robert E. Lee.
 The ghostly sound of a fife drifts from high on the fort walls.

 We park our bikes and venture around the back of the building, and find a Park Ranger practicing his fife, playing American military standards.
 The act of catching the ranger unaware and cheering loudly as he finished his song, we are sure we made his day, as he did ours.
 A perfect moment.
 Following his recommendations, we head toward Castle Williams.
 Built in 1807, the fortress was used as a jail during the war.
 Today you can walk through its ruins and enter cells that have been set up to show how they were once used.